dileepsaai/rest_agent/README.md

    - You can now interact with the agent through the chat interface
    - Try commands like:
      - "Get data from https://api.github.com/users/google"
-     - "Make a request to https://jsonplaceholder.typicode.com/posts/1"
+     - "Show me all users from the users table"
+     - "What are the top 5 products by sales?"

 The agent will respond with structured data in the chat interface, showing:
 - Success/failure status
-- HTTP status code
+- HTTP status code (for REST requests)
 - Response data or error message
+- Row count (for SQL queries)

 ## Dependencies